RSL Giles St Aubyn Awards for Non-Fiction

 Lily Le Brun

-This year’s judges are: Iain Sinclair (Chair), Laura Bates, Aida Edemariam and Fiona St Aubyn.
+The 2018 judges were: Iain Sinclair (Chair), Laura Bates, Aida Edemariam and Fiona St Aubyn.
 The Awards were presented on Wednesday 28 November 2018 at John Murray House.
 Read the press release for more information.

 The 2017 Awards

 The recipients of the inaugural RSL Giles St Aubyn Awards for first commissioned works of non-fiction were:

 £10,000 – David Farrier Footprints: In Search of Future Fossils (4th Estate, 2019)

 £5,000 – Lisa Woollett Scavenging (John Murray, 2019)

 Judges’ Special Commendation is awarded to Joanna Jolly for From the Red River: The Story of the Murder of a Canadian Aboriginal Girl, Tina Fontaine (Virago, 2019).

 The 2017 Awards were judged by Richard Holmes (chair), Afua Hirsch and Fiona St Aubyn.
 Read the 2017 press release.